Lite Pro Enterprise | Standard Advanced

 Sometimes, you'll get a register closure or account sale that does not give you an error message when you attempt to send it.

-You've set up invoices to be sent as awaiting approval or draft, and haven't approved the invoice in Xero before taking payment.
-You need to approve the invoice in Xero, and either remove and reapply the payment, or contact our Support team to arrange for the payment to be sent.
-We strongly recommend setting all invoices to send as 'approved'.
+You have set up invoices to be sent as awaiting approval or draft, and haven't approved the invoice in Xero before taking payment.
+You need to approve the invoice in Xero, and either remove or reapply the payment.
+We strongly recommend setting all invoices to send as approved.

-You've set payments to send to an account other than your bank account, and haven't enabled payments to that account in Xero.
-Enable payments in the Xero Chart of Accounts, and then click the Xero logo in Vend to resend the transaction.
+You have set payments to send to an account other than your bank account, and haven't enabled payments to that account in Xero.
+Enable payments in the Xero Chart of Accounts, and then click the Xero logo in Retail POS to resend the transaction.